blaisewang/img2latex-mathpix/README.md

 Enter your API keys (without single quotes) at the first launch of this app.

-To change your API keys, macOS and Windows users will find a menu item called `API Credentials` by clicking this app's menu bar icon.
+To change your API keys, macOS and Windows users will find the `API Credentials` tab in the `Preferences` menu item by clicking this app's menu bar icon.

-Linux users can open the `API Credentials` dialogue by right-clicking anywhere inside the application.
+Linux users can open the `Preferences` panel by right-clicking anywhere inside the application.

 **Note**, this app will not send your API keys to others except for MathpixOCR API server (see [OCRRequestHelper.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/io/OCRRequestHelper.java) to learn how your API keys are used).